mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Respond graciously to critiques

 One of the fastest ways to ruin a code review is taking feedback personally.
+This is difficult for many developers.
 If you take pride in your work, it's easy to feel like criticism of your code is a criticism of you.

-Sometimes your reviewer contributes to this by [framing their feedback tactlessly](/human-code-reviews-1/#never-say-you).
-As the author, [you ultimately control](/book-reports/7-habits-of-highly-effective-people/#habit-1-be-proactive) what to take personally.
+Sometimes your reviewer contributes to this by [framing their feedback as a personal critique](/human-code-reviews-1/#never-say-you).

+As the author, [you ultimately control how you react to feedback](/book-reports/7-habits-of-highly-effective-people/#habit-1-be-proactive).
 As much as possible, treat your reviewer's feedback as an objective discussion about the code and not a personal attack.
 Getting defensive will only make things worse.

 I find it helpful to interpret all feedback as helpful lessons.
-If they catch a subtle bug in my code, my instinct is to explain why I overlooked it.
-Instead, I focus on how conscientious they were in spotting it, and I'll say something like, "Wow, nice catch!"
+My instinct is often to explain why I overlooked a subtle bug that my reviewer found.
+Instead, I focus on how conscientious my reviewer was in spotting the issue for me.
+Rather than make excuses for myself, I praise my reviewer for the find, like, "Wow, nice catch!"

-When your reviewer catches subtle errors in your code, it's usually a sign that you're packaging your changelists well.
-You cleared out all the obvious stuff like bad formatting and confusing names so that they could focus deeply on the logic.
+Surprisingly, a reviewer catching subtle bugs in your code is generally a sign that you're packaging your changelists well.
+When you clear out all the obvious stuff like bad formatting and confusing names, your reviewer can focus deeply on the logic and generate more interesting feedback.

 ## Be patient when your reviewer is wrong

-From time time time, your reviewer will give you feedback that's just plain wrong.
-Maybe they misunderstood your code or a feature of the language.
-Maybe they were just tired when they read your changelist.

-In this situation, many authors fall into defensiveness.
+From time time time, reviewers are just plain wrong.
+Just as the author can make mistakes in writing code, the reviewer can screw up reading it.

+Many developers react to reviewer mistakes with defensiveness.
 They take it as an affront that someone would insult their code with criticisms that *aren't even true*.

-Even when your reviewer sees a bug in your code that isn't there, their misunderstanding is still a red flag.
+Even when your reviewer sees a flaw in your code that isn't there, that's still a red flag.
+If your reviewer got it wrong, will other readers make the same mistake?
+Will they have to do extra work to reassure themselves that a particular bug *isn't* there?

 TODO: Screenshot of two people arguing in a code review.

->A: There's a buffer overflow here if the buffer is too short.
+>A: There's a risk of buffer overflow here since we never verify that `sourceLength <= destinationLength`.
 >
 >B: In **my** code?
 Impossible!
 The constructor calls which calls `CheckWeather`, which would have returned an error if the buffer length was incorrect.

-If your reviewer got it wrong, will other readers think the same thing?
-Will they have to do extra work to reassure themselves that a particular bug *isn't* there?

 Look for ways to rewrite the code that limit future misunderstandings.
 Refactor the code or add comments that stave off potential misreadings.
-If the misunderstanding stems from obscure features or your language or framework, consider replacing them with simpler features.
+If the misunderstanding stems from obscure features or your language or framework, consider rewriting your code to be less clever.

 ## Provide explicit responses to each note

 For every note you receive from your reviewer that requires action, respond explicitly to confirm that you've addressed the note.
-The easiest way to do this is if you use a code review tool that supports marking comments as "resolved."
-If not, follow a simple convention, like commenting, "Fixed."
+If your code review tool supports it, mark comments as "resolved."
+If not, follow a simple convention, like commenting, "Fixed," for each note.

 TODO: Screenshot of Reviewable mark as resolved.